 Predictive groundwater flow simulations will be conducted using the simulated groundwater flow field from the current conditions simulation (as updated for recharge as described in Section 5) as the starting point for the predictive simulation.
-Predictive simulations will be conducted for a period of 50 years.
+BRC anticipates that predictive simulations will be conducted for a period of 50 years, although longer time frames will be simulated if needed.
 The hydrologic effects of anticipated changes in land use will be incorporated into the model through anticipated changes in groundwater recharge, as was done in DBS&A (2009).